Updated: Sep 15

 Mix one tablespoon of a soluble fertilizer that’s high in phosphorus (10-20-10) into a gallon of water, then apply one cup of solution to each plant.

-Squash plants have a shallow root system, so mulches help retain soil moisture while keeping soil temperature even.
+Squash plants have a shallow root system, so a layer of mulches help retain soil moisture while keeping soil temperature even.

 Plastic mulch and fabric row covers (AG-19 grade) can help your plants get established while repelling insect pests during the seedling stage.